| September 28, 1996 Knight Ridder/Tribune News Service

 was Irving Moscowitz, a patron of an east Jerusalem yeshiva

 who has bought a lot of property in east Jerusalem.''
+The tunnel was closed Friday and Saturday.
+The Netanyahu

 government said it was shut because of the Jewish holiday